 The life expectancy from septic system type

-• Steel septic tank.
-For steel septic tank, it eventually rust depends to the acidity level in the soil as well along with the septic tank quality.
-The standard steel septic tank can last to 15 or 20 years or older.
+- Steel septic tank.
+For steel septic tanks, rusts eventually depend on the soil’s acidity and septic tank quality.
+The standard steel septic tank can last 15 or 20 years or older.

-• Concrete septic tank.
-A concrete septic tank can last to 40 years and forever if it has high constructed well and quality material.
-Poor quality of concrete and acidic soil can cause the baffles septic tank in concrete and its component fails.
+- Concrete septic tank.
+A concrete septic tank can last 40 years and forever if it has high constructed well and quality material.
+Poor concrete and acidic soil quality can cause the baffles to septic tank in concrete and its component fails.

-• Drain field.
-The conventional drain field septic tank has the life expectancy that depends to the drain field size, level of usage, soil percolation rate.
+- Drain field.
+The conventional drain field septic tank’s life expectancy depends on the drain field size, usage level, and soil percolation rate.

 5 things to make it last more

-There are some factors that affect how long do septic tanks last that completely in our out of control.
-But there are some things that homeowner can do for help the prolong life expectancy from the septic tank system.
+Some factors affect how long do septic tanks last that completely are out of control.
+But there are some things that homeowners can do to help prolong life expectancy from the septic tank system.
 These factors are:

-• Design and quality from the septic tank.
-The location, condition from soil around, and the installation will attribute to the lifespan of your septic system, include the septic tank.
-The location that overly wet or the one that prone to flood can impact to clogging into the leach field.
-When the soil condition is poor, as high water or surface of water drainage into the leach field also threaten the septic tank lifespan.
-The worst, poor installation on septic tank installation will bring negative effect to the lifespan of the septic tank.
+- Design and quality of the septic tank.
+The location, condition of soil around, and the installation will contribute to your septic system’s lifespan, including the septic tank.
+The overly wet location or the one prone to flooding can impact clogging into the leach field.
+When the soil condition is poor, the leach field’s high water or surface drainage also threatens the septic tank lifespan.
+Worst, poor installation of septic tank installation will negatively affect the septic tank’s lifespan.

-• Septic tank material.
-Septic tank that made from concrete, fiberglass, and plastic can last into 40 years more.
+- Septic tank material.
+Septic tanks that made from concrete, fiberglass, and plastic can last for 40 years more.
 The steel tank can rust sooner than you expect.

-• Workload system from the septic tank.
-In general, the overall workload in the septic system and the leach field will affect how the septic tank will last.
+- Workload system from the septic tank.
+In general, the septic system’s overall workload and the leach field will affect how the septic tank will last.

-• What goes toward to septic system?
-By flushing only water and waste and avoid chemicals and non-biodegradable material can reduce the waste build up amount inside of your septic tank and make it last longer.
+- What goes toward to septic system?
+Flushing only water and waste and avoiding chemicals and non-biodegradable material can reduce the waste build-up amount inside of your septic tank and make it last longer.

-• The septic tank pumping and maintaining.
-Get routines maintenance as it can prevent it builds up and prevent it clogged into your septic system.
-Get regular inspection while pumping out septic system also will add how long a septic system lasts because the professional can detect any minor when it appears.
+- The septic tank is pumping and maintained.
+Get routine maintenance to prevent it from building up and clogging into your septic system.
+Getting regular inspection while pumping out the septic system will add to how long a septic system lasts because the professional can detect any minor when it appears.